CodeStorm-Hub/CodeStorm-Hub.github.io/.github/COPILOT_SETUP.md

 # GitHub Copilot Configuration Setup

+> NOTE: `.github/copilot-instructions.md` is the canonical location for Copilot agent guidance in this repository.
+Keep that file short and actionable; use `.copilot/` for environment configuration only (e.g., `dev-environment.yml`).

 This repository has been configured with comprehensive GitHub Copilot instructions to provide the best possible AI-assisted development experience.

 ## Configuration Files